neondatabase/website/content/docs/manage/orgs-api.md

 Learn how to manage Neon Organizations using the Neon API, including creating projects, transferring projects, and retrieving consumption metrics.

-The `org_id` is your organization's unique identifier, used to makke sure your API requests are scoped to the right organization.
+The `org_id` is your organization's unique identifier, used to make sure your API requests are scoped to the right organization.

 ## Finding your org_id